Hannessa/webmud/README.md

 * character-creator: After logging in, this bundle is run to help you create an in-game character.
 * world: After choosing a character, you're sent into the game world.
 This bundle also handles parsing of in-game commands.
 * command-*: The bundles named "command-" adds support for a command that can be used in the game world.
 For example "command-look" adds support for the "look" command, which you can type to look at the room you're standing in or examine an object.

-## Installation

-1. Clone the repository into a local folder and go into that folder.
-2. Type `npm install` in the terminal to install all required packages.
-3. Type `npm start` to start the web server.

-Point your browser to `http://localhost:3000` to connect to your MUD.